 Eric and his team pride themselves on keeping applicants well informed throughout the entire loan process.
 Eric ensures that the lines of communication are always open for patients to initiate any questions they have along the way.
 He operates with a sense of purpose, flexibility and urgency to ensure that Fifth Season addresses the unique set of needs of each of our applicants.

 Eric has built his professional knowledge and customer expertise over the 10-plus years he has worked in the life insurance investment space.

 Senior Case Manager

 Giovanny Ramirez works behind the scenes at Fifth Season Financial.
 He diligently manages the information gathering processes between medical facilities and insurance carriers.
 Along with his team, he works with insurance companies and medical facilities to ensure that all records are in order.
 He takes care of all the paper work so that the process is smooth and stress free for applicants.
-Giovanny’s can-do mentality motivates him to do all that he can to make sure that every individual who applies gets a fair chance to qualify into the Funds for Living and Giving (FLAG) program.
+Giovanny’s can-do mentality motivates him to do all that he can to make sure that every individual who applies gets a fair chance to qualify into the FLAG program.